opendocsg/slw-judgments-backfill/2012_SGHC_109/report.md

 _Public Prosecutor v Chong Kai Xiong and others_

-33     In _Public Prosecutor v Chong Kai Xiong and others_ [2010] 3 SLR 355 (“ _Chong Kai Xiong_ ”), Choo Han Teck J allowed an appeal by the Prosecution against the appellants’ acquittal under Rule 5and convicted the appellants.
+33     In _Public Prosecutor v Chong Kai Xiong and others_ <span class="citation">[2010] 3 SLR 355</span> (“ _Chong Kai Xiong_ ”), Choo Han Teck J allowed an appeal by the Prosecution against the appellants’ acquittal under Rule 5and convicted the appellants.

 34     In _Chong Kai Xiong_ , a group of people had engaged in a “walk” from Hong Lim Park to various places including Parliament House and the Supreme Court in order to commemorate the first anniversary of a protest led by Dr Chee.
 The event was planned to end at Queenstown Remand Prison where Dr Chee was incarcerated at the time.
 All except one of the respondents wore t-shirts emblazoned with “Democracy Now” and “Freedom Now.”
 The fifth and final respondent, Mr Yap (the sixth appellant in this appeal), claimed that he was a blogger who was observing the “walk”.